Final Update: January 26, 2026 - 7:00 p.m.

 - Have a family communication plan in case conditions worsen.

-How to track and report outages — and get automatic alerts
+How to track and report outages — and what to expect with estimated restoration times

 New: Proactive power outage alerts

-LG&E and KU now offer automatic outage alerts to help keep customers informed when service is interrupted.
+LG&E, KU and ODP now offer automatic outage alerts to help keep customers informed.

 Customers can receive: